joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 ### The problem with existing note taking systems

-An excerpt from Conor White-Sullivan, CEO/Founder of Roam Research on why [current note-taking apps](https://twitter.com/Conaw/status/1099181050045952006) aren't getting the job done:
+A tweetstorm from Conor White-Sullivan, CEO/Founder of Roam Research on why [current note-taking apps](https://twitter.com/Conaw/status/1099181050045952006) aren't getting the job done:

 <blockquote style="font-style: normal">3.
 That's how things work in your brain -- There is a structure between the thoughts -- the structure resembles something like a graph of nodes and edges with probabilistic weights.</blockquote>